Particle-hole asymmetric phases in doped twisted bilayer graphene: COMPARISON WITH EXPERIMENTS

-The experiments, although they depend on twist angles and sample alignment with hBN substrates, have reported quantized Hall conductance at certain fillings.
-For instance, in transport measurements~\cite{sharpe_emergent_2019,serlin_QAH_2019}, QAH states at $\nu = +3$ were observed.
-Notably, our calculation yielded a `failed' Chern insulator with $|C| = 1$ at this filling.
-Conversely, on the hole side at $\nu = -3$, our findings indicate a metallic state.
-Consistent with our results, there is no observed resistance peak at $\nu = -3$ in prior studies~\cite{serlin_QAH_2019,stepanov_interplay_2020}.
-This discrepancy may stem from the particle-hole asymmetric nature, accentuated by lattice relaxation.
+The experiments, although dependent on twist angles and sample alignment with hBN substrates, have reported quantized Hall conductance at certain integer fillings.
+For instance, in transport measurements~\cite{sharpe_emergent_2019, serlin_QAH_2019}, quantized anomalous Hall (QAH) states at $\nu = +3$ were observed.
+Notably, our calculation yielded a ``failed" Chern insulator (in a sense that the band crosses the Fermi level but is separable from other bands) with $|C| = 1$ at this filling.
+In this case, fine-tuning interactions and the twist angle could lead to a gapped QAH state.
+Conversely, on the hole side at $\nu = -3$, our findings indicate a gap-closing metallic state.
+Consistent with our results, no resistance peak at $\nu = -3$ has been observed in prior studies~\cite{serlin_QAH_2019, stepanov_interplay_2020}.
+This dichotomy between the hole- and electron-doped side can be traced to the particle-hole asymmetric nature of our model resulting from lattice relaxation and the $sp^2$ orbital potential.

+In Ref.~\cite{saito2020isospin} resistivity measurements were reported at twist angles $\theta = 1.12$, which is close to $\theta = 1.1$ considered here.
+There are clear resistivity peaks at even integer fillings, which may result from either insulating or semimetallic states -- in either case a reduction of the low energy density of states close to the Fermi level will suppress conductivity.
+Our numerical results also show insulating or semimetallic features at even integer fillings, which would be compatible with the observed increase in resistivity.
+Further, at $\nu = +3$ ($\nu = \pm 1$) the experimental observations support (appears to not support, respectively) an enhanced resistivity, while the situation is less clear at $\nu = -3$.
+Our results indicate an insulating state at filling $\nu = -1$, a semimetallic state at $\nu = +3$, and metallic states at $\nu = +1, -3$.
+Therefore, our results would agree with the observation at $\nu = +1, +3$ and disagree with those at $\nu = -1$.

-Our results at $\nu = -1$ and $\nu = +2$ also display particle-hole asymmetric features, but unlike $|\nu|=3$, the QAH states are actually insulating in our calculations and possess well-defined Chern numbers.
-Experimental observations at $\nu = +1$ show a correlated Chern insulator and a Chern number transition from $C = 1$ to $C = 3$ under an external magnetic field~\cite{stepanov_competing_2021}, whereas our findings only reveal a $C = 3$ QAH state at hole doping $\nu = -1$.
+Our results for ground state candidates at $\nu = \pm 1$ also exhibit particle-hole asymmetry.
+Experimental observations at $\nu = +1$ show a correlated Chern insulator with a Chern number $C = 1$~\cite{stepanov_competing_2021}, while our findings also predict a $C = 1$ QAH state at hole doping $\nu = -1$.

 At $\nu = \pm 2$, experiments typically indicate correlated insulating features, although outcomes may vary between devices~\cite{stepanov_interplay_2020}.
-Our calculations for $\nu = 2$ demonstrate a anomalous Hall insulator with a direct gap and $|C| = 2$.
-On the hole side, $\nu=-2$, we obtained a metallic state without Chern number.
+Our calculations for $\nu = 2$ yield an inter-orbital IVC insulator without a net Chern number.
+On the hole side, at $\nu = -2$, we obtained a metallic state, as expected due to particle-hole asymmetry.